root-project/web/download/building_root/build_root_old_method.md

 option that allows the library path to be derived from the location of the executable.
 This make the MacOS X built fully relocatable and independent of (DY)`LD_LIBRARY_PATH`.

-To get rid of the intermediary build products do:
+To get rid of the intermediary build products do:<br>
 `make clean` (and don't do: `make install`, which is a NOOP).

 ### Fixed location installation